What Happens When Jonas Discovers The Truth? A Summary Of Chapter 10 Of The Giver

 Opening hook

 Ever finished a book and felt like the middle chapters just slipped through your fingers?
-So that’s exactly what happens in Chapter 10 of The Giver.
+That’s exactly what happens in Chapter 10 of The Giver.
 One minute Jonas is still clutching his new “career” badge, the next he’s sitting in a room that smells like fresh pine and listening to a voice that sounds like a thousand memories at once.
 If you’ve ever wondered what the whole “receive‑the‑memory” thing really means, you’re in the right place.

 What Is Chapter 10 About